Your complete guide to the Dubai dress code for both women and men, all year round.

 When I travel someplace new, whether it’s Sweden, Georgia, Italy, Nepal, or Bangladesh, I make the effort to dress to blend in, so that I don’t offend the locals and I am a good representative of my culture, as someone who knows how to be respectful.
 I don’t care if there are other tourists who don’t give two hoots about dressing appropriately and even if there are a large number of them, I am not going to be one of them.

 In Dubai, how much skin show is okay largely depends on where you’re dressing for.
-Think about if there will be many locals where you’re going- the shopping malls, cinema, park, mosque, cultural event, local restaurant, or just expats- beach club party, boozy brunch, and nightclub etc. If you’re going place with a mix of both, then dress in a way that is not offensive to the local culture.
+Think about if there will be many locals where you’re going- the shopping malls, cinema, park, mosque, cultural event, local restaurant, or just expats- beach club party, boozy brunch, and nightclub etc. If you’re going to a place with a mix of both, then dress in a way that is not offensive to the local culture.

 - I’ll go into details in the following sections of this post but as a general rule, too much cleavage is frowned upon, so avoid plunging necklines.

-- When it comes to wearing shorts in Dubai, even by tourists, use this as a quick guide- Thigh grazing shorts, booty shorts, hot shorts, and mini-skirts that barely cover the bum, they’re not a good choice Dubai, unless you’re wearing them at the beach.
+- When it comes to wearing shorts in Dubai, even by tourists, use this as a quick guide- Thigh grazing shorts, booty shorts, hot shorts, and mini-skirts that barely cover the bum, they’re not a good choice in Dubai, unless you’re wearing them at the beach.

 - Sheer tops and dresses where some or all of your lingerie is visible is also inappropriate.